nullset/restrict-focus/README.md

 ## Notable updates

+### 0.1.12

+Click events return an x/y coordinate pair.
+Ensure that this pair is always a number, greater than or equal to zero, and non-infinite.

 ### 0.1.11

 Fixed an error when user is using a touch device (mobile phone) rather than a desktop device.